 Arcadia’s COVID-19 Recovery Toolkit provides resources to help healthcare organizations navigate the long road back to normalcy, from extending their care teams to managing appointment volume.

-On June 18, 2020 at 1:00 PM ET, Arcadia will share successes from customers using its COVID-19 Surveillance and Engagement Toolkit and insights into the next set of challenges facing the healthcare system.
-Arcadia will introduce its COVID-19 Recovery Toolkit capabilities and share its analysis of the impact of COVID-19 on risk-adjusted premiums along with actions ACOs can take to protect their revenue.
+Arcadia shares successes from customers using its COVID-19 Surveillance and Engagement Toolkit and insights into the next set of challenges facing the healthcare system.
+Arcadia will introduce its COVID-19 Recovery Toolkit capabilities and share its analysis of the impact of COVID-19 on risk-adjusted premiums along with actions ACOs can take to protect their revenue — learn more.

 Our purpose-built population health platform enables our customers to consistently overperform industry average outcomes by reducing medical expenses, improving risk coding accuracy, and improving quality and patient health outcomes.
 Our software continuously aggregates and curates the highest quality, most complete and up-to-date data foundation, provides relevant, timely and predictive analytics, and enables action through care management tools and in-workflow insights that present at the point of care.